 Starbucks gets roughly 60 million visits per week.
 That’s 240 million visits per month.

+The average Starbucks customer visits a store 6 times per month.
 And get this, the top 20% of Starbucks customers visit 16 times per month.

 Let’s look at this another way.

 - At 60 million customers per week and an average customer going 1.5 times each week, that’s a total of 40 million unique people going to Starbucks once a week.

 - That’s 99 people making a purchase every single second.

 - At 40 million unique people visiting Starbucks once a week, that’s 12.25% of the entire U.S. population.

 - And that top 20% going 4 times a week amounts to 8 million people.

 Obviously, Starbucks is worldwide.
 But this still gives perspective on the number of people purchasing coffee from Starbucks alone.
 Imagine the statistics if we included all coffee shops!

 Here’s the bottom line.
 There are TONS of people buying coffee habitually.
 And you can’t convince me all these people are making a conscious decision every time they purchase.